andrewharmellaw/andrewharmellaw.github.com/_posts/2017-01-20-gelfands-algebra-chunk-11-factoring-to-zero.md

 Again I've kept all the individual micro-steps evident, if only for my own clarity.

 ### Gelfand Problems 115 and 116 (a) and 116 (b)
-We're now slid into Gelfand spot-the-pattern territory, and there is indeed a pattern.
+We've now slid into Gelfand spot-the-pattern territory, and there is indeed a pattern.

 First up we're back at a to the power of something minus $b$ to the power of the same thing.
 Here we have a a worked example, which I'm going to do too.
-Here Gelfand has acquiesced and already put in the extra step for my benefit.
+Here Gelfand has acquiesced and already put in the extra step for our benefit.

 $$a^4 - b^4 = $$